Maruthi158/691-01-F21-DevRFP-Group5/Proposal.md

  ## Overview of Project :

- We would like to create a native web application in which upon clicking the application we will be re-directed to the screen where it will display two options sign up and sign in.
-If we have new students who are trying to use this application for the first time, they need to create the profile newly by clicking sign up.
-Existing students can log in using the sign-in option.

-The existing student users can log in with a user id and password, we will include the two-factor authentication with User id and mobile number.
-For mobile number authentication we will receive a verification code to our mobile after entering the phone number.
+ The overview of the project is to develop a web application that allows students to track their upcoming assignments or events related to a  specific Course.

+* At first, we would have a login page where an existing user can log in or a new user can create an account.
+* After they have created an account with their desired userID and password.
+They can upload their schedule.
-Students can view courses they registered for, to-do list, memo functionality which will encourage them to complete a task on time.
+* They can view courses they registered for, the to-do list, memo functionality of the assignments which will encourage them to complete a task on time.

-We are providing the chat option inside the application so that students can interact with the Professors as well as students.

-We are providing additional options for students to customize their own choice of themes according to their choice.
+* They would be provided with a chat option to ease the communication between students and professors.
+* The users would be provided an option to customize the look of the application based on their choice.

 ## Benefits :

-* This application would provide a single snapshot of calender to check the deadlines of upcoming tasks.
+* This application would provide a single snapshot of the calendar to check the deadlines of upcoming tasks.
-* This application would provide a feature with memo functionality option which would help users to know about the deatils of the upcoming assignments.
+* This application would provide a feature with a memo functionality option which would help users to know about the details of the upcoming assignments.
 * This application would provide a chat option to students to allow the interaction between students and professors.
-* This application will provide user with grid view of courses enrolled which helps easy to know about courses.
+* This application will provide a flexibility for users to customize the look of the application according to their choice as they would have better visualization

 ## Epics / User Stories / Tasks :

 Below would be the estimated user stories for this project.

-1)As a student user I want to login/Signup for the application.
+1)As a student user, I want to login/Signup for the application.

-2)As a User I need to upload my course Schedule to visualise my courses in the home page of the application.
+2)As a student User, I need to upload my course Schedule to visualise my courses in the home page of the application.

-3)As a User I can view grid view of my courses from my course schedule.

-4)As a User I want to know about the upcoming to-do lists of the specific class.
+3)As a student User, I want to know about the upcoming to-do lists of the specific class to complete all the assignments on schedule.

-5)As a User I want to look at the memo functionlity of the application for the details of upcoming assignments.
+5)As a student user, I want the memo functionlity feature of the application to know about the details of upcoming assignments.

-6)As a User I can easily choose my themes for display purpose.
+6)As a student user, I want to customize the theme of the application to have a better visualization.

 ## Acceptance criteria checklist: